Wednesday Oct 04, 2023

 – Lots of ideas to pull from, you will have no issues in coming up with scenes and situations

-– Smooth ride while playing, things will make sense, and you will more likely achieve the theme you wanted
+– Smooth ride while playing, things will make sense, and you will more likely to come through

-– Can be played with simple oracles, because you will need it much less often
+– Can be played with simpler oracles, because you may need it much less often if you prepared

 Cons

-– High danger of never starting, too much prep, too little play.
+– High risk of never starting, too much prep, too little play (no problem with it if you like that)

 – Needs strict meta rules, separate what YOU know from what PCs know